Vaviloff/domain-checker/README.md

 # domain checker

-Get domains from the xlsx and checkes if they work.
+Get domains from the xlsx and check if they can be visited.